‘Oil blocks giveaway’ - Guyana Chronicle

 Phase One included the acquisition of 2D seismic data from previous surveys conducted and, at the end of the 24-month period, either relinquish the entire contracted area or 25 per cent of the contracted area according to the Petroleum (Exploration and Production) Act.

-Phase Two required the contractor to drill at least one exploration well.
+Phase Two required the contractor to conduct additional surveys.

-“At the end of the second renewal period of three (3) years, the Contractor shall relinquish the entire Contract Area except for: (i) any Discovery Area in respect of which the Minister is informed under section 30 of the Act, and (ii) the area contained in any Petroleum Production Licence and any other portion of the Contract area on which the Minister agrees to permit the Contractor to conduct further exploration activities,” the agreement stated.
+“During Phase two (2) of the initial period, the Contractor shall conduct a survey to acquire a minimum one thousand (1,000) line kilometers of new marine 2D seismic and/or five hundred square kilometers (500 sq. km) of new 3D seismic over the Contracted Area, process and interpret same.”

 Asked whether Ratio would have met any of the goals within the exploration programme, an informed source told the newspaper: